-Our facilitators and volunteers see first-hand the devastating impact of inequality on which our country’s social, education, health care and justice systems are built, and the profound affect it has on every child we serve, a majority of whom are black or brown.
+Our facilitators and volunteers see first-hand the devastating impact of inequality in the social, education, health care and justice systems on which our country is built.
+These broken systems have a profound effect on every child we serve, a majority of whom are black or brown.

-For more than 30 years, our organization has quietly served marginalized kids experiencing homelessness throughout the Bay Area.
-But recent events demand a response lest we be complicit in silence.
+For more than 30 years, our organization has quietly served marginalized kids experiencing homelessness in the Bay Area.
+But recent events demand a response.

-DrawBridge stands in solidarity and support of Black Lives Matter and condemns the sustained, violent assaults on our communities of color – most recently illuminated by the killings of George Floyd, Breonna Taylor and Ahmaud Arbery but enabled for generations through systematic corruption and institutional racism.
-We support the spirit of protest sweeping through our country and condemn the intimidation and assault of peaceful, law-abiding Americans by militaristic forces.
-As a country, we must do better.
+DrawBridge stands in solidarity and support of #blacklivesmatter and condemns the sustained, violent assaults on our communities of color.
+The murders of George Floyd, Breonna Taylor and Ahmaud Arbery are only the most recent incidents to shine a bright light on systemic corruption and institutional racism.
+We support the spirit of protest sweeping our country and condemn the intimidation and assault of peaceful, law-abiding Americans by militarized forces.
+As a people and as a country, we must do better.

 DrawBridge art groups are, by design, places of respite and community for too many kids struggling through circumstances they have not created.
-We remain committed to the connections we’ve nurtured in underserved Bay Area communities.
-And we commit to doing more – to expanding our ability to serve families in need; to diversifying our board; to doing business only with community-based and financial institutions that align with our values; and most of all, to listening.
+We remain committed to the connections we’ve nurtured in underserved Bay Area communities, and commit to doing more – expanding our ability to serve families in need; diversifying our board; doing business only with community-based and financial institutions that align with our values; and most of all, to listening.

-Today, we add our voice to the many others actively supporting change and social justice for all.
+Today, we add our voice to so many others actively supporting social justice and change that benefits all of us.